 As you can see, the odds vary significantly, with 2/13 being the longest odds from our selected games.
 You will rarely see over 0.5 goals priced much longer than this, an exception being where a 0-0 draw would see two teams qualify from a group, or perhaps sees both survive relegation on the last day of the season.

 But at the other end of the spectrum, a punter seeking out a “banker” where goals are “guaranteed” who opted for the Celtic v Hamilton fixture will be rewarded, if that is the right word, with meagre odds of just 1/41.
-That means that for every £41 you stake, your profit would be just £1.
-Put another way, you could land winning bets at that price in 41 consecutive games and see all of your profits wiped out if the 42nd ended nil-nil.
+That means that for every £41 you stake, your net win would be just £1.
+Put another way, you could land winning bets at that price in 41 consecutive games and see all of your net wins wiped out if the 42nd ended nil-nil.

 Low Risk Is Not No Risk